 Dropshipping News Weekly Update Vol 20.
-Here are five pieces of dropshipping news for you to catch up with.
+Here are five pieces of dropshipping weekly news for you to catch up with.

 Stocking up for Christmas?
 US experts advise consumers to finish their Christmas shopping as early as possible

 In recent days, the problem of the tight supply chain in the United States continues to affect American consumers.
 Us supply chain experts are advising consumers to finish their Christmas shopping early to avoid shipping delays.

 Forty-two percent of U.S. consumers have reportedly set aside a budget for holiday shopping and plan to complete a third of their holiday shopping by this year’s peak, and that number has grown to a staggering 43 percent among millennials.

 Much of the shift towards early buying has been influenced by consumers’ alertness to supply-chain issues.
 For example, the product transportation cycle is long, supply chain tightness leads to a product shortage, etc.